bcgov/fasstr/README.md

 = c("08NM116" = 795, "08NM242" = 22)`.
 If a STATION\_NUMBER column
 exists with HYDAT station numbers, the function will automatically use the basin areas provided in HYDAT, if available, so `basin_area` is not required.
-For your own analyses, you can add basin areas to your dataset using the `add_basin_area()` function.
+For your own analyses, you can add basin areas to your data set using the `add_basin_area()` function.

 ##### Handling Missing Dates